Current version: 0.20.1, Jul 09, 2017

 familiar with Python or the command above, please see the Installation section

 for further details.
-Note also that we strongly recommend to use Anaconda to install dependencies (e.g., numpy, matplotlib).
+Note also that we strongly recommend to use Anaconda to install dependencies (e.g., numpy, matplotlib); GDSCTools is available on bioconda channel:

 In the following example, we provide a short Python snippet that uses the GDSCTools library.
 You can either copy and paste the code in a file, and execute it or type the commands in an IPython shell.
 With this example we investigate the associations between the IC50 of a given drug (across 52 breast cancer cell lines) and a genomic feature (here, TP53 mutation).
 Drugs are refer to by a unique identifier (here 1047):